HaraldBerthelsen/marytts-lang-ar/README.md

 Fix problems with phonetiser rules.
 Some rules are clearly wrong - test examples (or a native speaker!) needed to sort them out.

+Cleanup - the code is now very messy :-(

 Convert vocaliser from python to java - or at least speed it up and fix problems.